natcap/invest.users-guide/source/sdr.rst

 ----------------------------

 The sediment yield (sed_export) predicted by the model can be compared with available observations.
 These can take the form of sediment accumulation in a reservoir or time series of Total Suspended Solids (TSS) or turbidity.
 In the former case, the units are the same as in the InVEST model (tons per year).
 For time series, concentration data need to be converted to annual loads (LOADEST and FLUX32 are two software facilitating this conversion).
+A global database of sediment yields for large rivers can be found on the FAO website: http://www.fao.org/nr/water/aquastat/sediment/index.stm
+Alternatively, for large catchments, global sediment models can be used to estimate the sediment yield.
+A review of such models was performed by de Vente et al. (2013).

 Note when comparing with measured results that the SDR model A key thing to remember when comparing predictions to observations is that the model represents rill-inter-rill erosion only.
 As indicated in the Introduction three other sources of sediment may contribute to the sediment budget: gully erosion, stream bank erosion, and mass erosion.
 The relative importance of these processes in a given landscape needs to be determined to ensure adequate model interpretation.